-The Department of State Lands shall convene the JART during the pre-application and application phases in order to facilitate the coordination of state and federal agencies, in consultation with local jurisdictions, , as they apply their separate regulatory, proprietary, or other authorities to the review of a proposed renewable energy facility development.
+(DSL) shall convene the JART during the pre-application and application phases in order to facilitate the coordination of state and federal agencies, in consultation with local jurisdictions, as they apply their separate regulatory, proprietary, or other authorities to the review of a proposed renewable energy facility.

 - a.
-The DSL will invite representatives from the following agencies, jurisdictions and organizations to be members of the JART: - 1) Departments of Fish and Wildlife, Parks and Recreation, Environmental Quality, Land Conservation and Development, Water Resources, Energy, and Geology and Mineral Industries,; - 2) Federal agencies, as invited, with regulatory or planning authority applicable to the proposed project and location;

-- 3) Local jurisdictions including representatives from affected cities, counties, and their affected communities: - 4) Statewide and local organizations and advisory committees, as invited, to participate in the JART application of specific standards, including but not limited to those addressing areas important to fisheries, ecological resources, recreation and visual impacts; and, - 5) Federally Recognized Coastal Tribes in Oregon.
+DSL will invite representatives from the following agencies, jurisdictions and organizations to be members of the JART: - 1.)
+Departments of Fish and Wildlife, Parks and Recreation, Environmental Quality, Land Conservation and Development, Water Resources, Energy, and Geology and Mineral Industries; - 2.)
+Federal agencies, as invited, with regulatory or planning authority applicable to the proposed project and location; - 3.)
+Local jurisdictions including representatives from affected cities, counties, and their affected communities, and affected port districts; - 4.)
+Statewide and local, organizations and advisory committees, as invited, to participate in the JART application of specific standards, including but not limited to those addressing areas important to fisheries, ecological resources, recreation and visual impacts; and, - 5.)
+Federally Recognized Coastal Tribes in Oregon.